supratikkarmakr/InsurixAI/README.md

 - **Supabase** - For the powerful backend-as-a-service platform
 - **TensorFlow** - For the machine learning capabilities
 - **React Native Community** - For the amazing ecosystem
+- *: *these features are not yet launched, yet planned*
 ---

 ## 📞 Support